 With Matt and Dan, Andrew was given the New Filmmaker Award at the 2018 ICVM Crown Awards in Nashville, TN.

-Andrew's follow-up screenplay, Delft Blue, which is set in occupied Holland during World War II was a Finalist in the 2018 Upper Room Screenplay contest in Texas, a Semi-Finalist in the Filmmatic Screenplay Contest in Los Angeles and is an official selection of the 2018 Top Indie Filmmaker Awards.
+Andrew's follow-up screenplay, Delft Blue, which is set in occupied Holland during World War II was a Finalist in both the 2019 Pitch Now Screen Play Competition and the 2018 Upper Room Screenplay contest in Texas, a Semi-Finalist in the Filmmatic Screenplay Contest in Los Angeles and was nominated for Best Screenplay in the 2018 Top Indie Filmmaker Awards.
 The screenplay has not yet been slated for production.